Saravjeet0806/Kubernetes_examples/Namespaces/Commands.md

 2. kubectl create -f pod.yaml --namespace=dev - to create pod in other namespace.
 3. kubectl get pods --all-namespaces - to view pods in all namespaces.
 4. kubectl create namespace dev - to create namespace
-5. kubectl config set-context $(kubectl config current-context) --namespace=dev - to switch to other namespace
+5. kubectl config set-context --current --namespace=dev - to switch to other namespace